 Here are some of the benefits of hosting and selling your ebook on your own site:

 If you're looking for a place to host your website (and ebooks), check out Podia.
-Building your website with Podia is 100% free .
+Start building your website with Podia for free with our 30-day free trial.
 And when you sell digital downloads through Podia, you own everything, from your email list and website to your digital downloads and data.
 All on one platform.

 Selling an ebook on your Podia site is easy.